-- 5.3.2.1.
-A grade of "perception zero" (PZ) should be given if the Judge considers that the figure is incorrectly flown in respect of a criterion that is a matter of subjective perception, rather than clearly demonstrable fact.
-For example, if the Judge considers that a flick roll or spin never started proper auto-rotation, that a tail slide did not move backwards by the required amount or that a rolling turn included a flick roll. - 5.3.2.2.
+- 4.4.2.1.
+A grade of "Perception Zero" (PZ) should be given if the Judge considers that the figure is incorrectly flown in respect of a criterion that is a matter of subjective perception, rather than clearly demonstrable fact.
+For example, if the Judge considers that a flick roll or spin never started proper auto-rotation, that a tail slide did not move backwards by the required amount or that a rolling turn included a flick roll. - 4.4.2.2.
+The judge must state the reason for applying the PZ. - 4.4.2.3.
 The Chief Judge should check that PZ's are applied only to manoeuvres where a perception error has been seen, and that a plausible reason has been given.
 The CJ has no other input regarding the presence of PZ's; they are subjective decisions made by individual judges and there is no requirement to review or "Confirm" them.

-5.3.3.
+4.4.3.
 Hard Zero

-5.3.3.1.
-A grade of "hard zero" (HZ) should be given if the Judge considers that the figure is incorrectly flown in respect of a geometrical error, as listed below, that is clearly verifiable as a matter of fact.
+4.4.3.1.
+A grade of "Hard Zero" (HZ) should be given if the Judge considers that the figure is incorrectly flown in respect of a geometrical error, as listed below, that is clearly verifiable as a matter of fact.
 A grade of "HZ" will be given to a figure if:

-- any figure is flown which does not conform to the drawing held by the judges for marking purposes (Form 'B' or 'C').
-Note - when a figure is added to a sequence Rule 5.2.5.2 applies; - b) when rolls are superimposed on a turn or loop (Rule 5.3.1.8), the roll is finished but 90° or more of the turn or loop still remains to be flown, or the turn or loop is finished but 90° or more of the roll remains to be flown; - c) any deviation from the prescribed direction (Rules 5.3.1.2 and 5.3.1.3) reaches 90°; - d) any other single deviation in geometry/flight path/attitude/rotation (Rule 5.3.1) reaches 90°; - e) the pre-stated figure or any part of it is omitted; - f) any part of the figure was not visible as it was flown in or behind cloud.
-If the figure was visible to a majority of judges, then the Chief Judge should instruct unsighted judges to revise their mark from "HZ" to "A".

-However, if figures subsequent to the hard zero mark are correct and are flown in the correct direction, they shall be marked in the normal way.
+- a) any figure is flown which does not conform to the drawing held by the judges for marking purposes (Form 'B', 'C', 'L' or 'R').
+Note - when a figure is added to a sequence Rule 4.3.7.4 applies; - b) when rolls are superimposed on a turn or loop (Rule 4.4.1.8), the roll is finished but 90° or more of the turn or loop still remains to be flown, or the turn or loop is finished but 90° or more of the roll remains to be flown; - c) when rolls are superimposed on a loop (Rule 4.4.1.8), the roll is finished but 90° or more of the apex still remains to be flown, or the apex is finished but 90° or more of the roll remains to be flown (the apex being the symmetric top or bottom arc defined by the start of the roll); - d) any deviation from the prescribed direction (Rules 4.4.1.2 and 4.4.1.3) reaches 90°; - e) any other single deviation in geometry/flight path/attitude/rotation (Rule 4.4.1) reaches 90°: - f) the pre-stated figure or any part of it is omitted; - g) any part of the figure was not visible as it was flown in or behind cloud.
+If the figure was visible to a majority of judges, then the Chief Judge should instruct unsighted judges to revise their mark from "HZ" to "A". - 4.4.3.2.
+When awarding a Hard Zero, judges must write down reason and are not to give a 'reserve' mark. - 4.4.3.3.
+If figures subsequent to the Hard Zero mark are correct and are flown in the correct direction, they shall be marked in the normal way. - 4.4.3.4.
+During a repetition flight (paragraphs 3.6.4.6.e) or 3.11.2.9) the figures before the break must all be flown correctly.
+If a competitor omits or flies such a figure incorrectly, so as to gain an unfair advantage, the grade awarded for that figure during the first flight will be reduced to a "HZ".